 Turn around and go back the way you came from, hitting up some more sights on your way back to the main road.
 If you need a hike, either check out the Natural Bridge or Golden Canyon Trail.
 If you skip Natural Bridge, make sure to take the detour off for the Artist’s Drive (if it’s open) before heading to the Golden Canyon Trail.

-You are almost through the main attractions now!
-Two last view points – Zabriskie Point and Dante’s View are all that remains for our recommended list.
+You are almost through the main Death Valley attractions now!
+Two last viewpoints – Zabriskie Point and Dante’s View are all that remains for our recommended list.
 If you don’t feel like the detour out to Dante’s View or are not heading this direction to leave the park, a last stop at Zabriskie will be a perfect ending to a beautiful day.

-If you are arriving to the park from Las Vegas, you will do all of this from the reverse, passing Dante’s View turn off and then Zabriskie Point before turning off to Badwater Basin ending at either the Mosaic Canyon hike or the Sand Dunes.
+For those arriving to the park from Las Vegas, you will do all of this from the reverse.
+You will pass Dante’s View turn off first and then Zabriskie Point before turning to the Badwater Basin area ending at either the Mosaic Canyon hike or the Sand Dunes.

 If you like to drive, have kids who aren’t fussy in the car and you like out of this world scenery, pack up the car and head to Death Valley!
 Even if you only have a day, it’s worth a visit!